dunhamsteve/newt/README.md

 Newt can also be built by running `node bootstrap/newt.js src/Main.newt -o newt.js`.

 The source for the vscode extension is found in `newt-vscode`.
 Running `make vscode` will build and install it.
-The extension expects `build/exec/newt` to exist in the workspace.
+The extension expects `newt.js` to exist in the workspace.
 And `make test` will run a few black box tests.
-Currently it simply checks return codes, since the output format is in flux.
+The tests have an expected succesful output in a `.golden` file or expected failure output in a `.fail` file.

 ## Playground